V4mpw0L/PyTools/README.md

  ## Description

- * Python Tools is a tool that i created to make it easier for me when manipulating my Linux System, so i have decided to learn Python and the same time create a script that speed my daily tasks.
+ * Python Tools is a script designed to streamline Linux system management tasks.
+It was developed as a learning project to enhance my Python skills and automate routine tasks.

  **Key Features:**